4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 9. The Patriotic Dress + Blue Sky

-The Setup: Subject wears a flowing red or white dress.
-Blue smoke bomb on either side.
-Blue sky overhead.
+The Setup: Subject wears a flowing red or white dress with a blue smoke bomb on either side and blue sky overhead.

 Why It Works: Red dress + blue smoke + blue sky is an inherently patriotic color story.
-The flowing dress adds movement and elegance that complements the organic movement of the smoke.
+The flowing dress adds movement that complements the organic motion of the smoke.

 Settings: f/2.8, 1/500s, ISO 100-200.
 Shoot in the direction that puts the sky in the background.